liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-write-your-own-loader.md

 ## Existing loaders

-You can see an enumeration of all known loaders in the [[List of loaders]].
+You can see an enumeration of all known loaders in the [List of loaders](List-of-loaders.md).